Saturday Night (Glen Adams Affair song)

 "Saturday Night" was a 1984 single for the Glen Adams Affair featuring T-Ski Valley.
 It was a chart hit in England, spending four weeks on the Disco 85 chart.

 Background

 The single "Saturday Night" which was credited to Glen Adams Affair featuring T. Ski Valley was released on Nunk 1008.
-In the UK it was released on Master Mix 12CHE 8409.
-Remixed in Belgium, the record contained the original mix on the flip side.
 The credited composer and producer for the song is Glen P. Adams.

 In the US it was released in a 7" format on Capo CAPO TG001.

 Reception

 It was reviewed by James Hamilton on the week of 24 November 1984.
 Hamilton said, "Still good enough fun to cross over here".

 Charts

 For the week of 10 November "Saturday Night" debuted on the Record Mirror Disco chart at no. 79.
 It peaked at no. 63 on 24 November during its four week run.